Serang Banten, Indonesia Travel Guide

 Private transport with driver most practical for accessibility.

-Communicate requirements when booking tours/accommodation.
+Communicate requirements upon booking tours/accommodation.

 Serang's modes of transportation generally align with typical Indonesian city travel, concentrating on local shared options and private hire.